A Beginner’s Guide To Understanding Bonds

-You may have some sense of what a bond is, but if you’re curious about the specifics, this note is for you.
-Investing in bonds generally offer less risk and lower expected returns compared to stocks.
+You may have some sense of what a bond is, but lack the specifics; if so, this note is for you.
 We’ll cover the long and short of bonds.

 What is a bond?

 A bond is a contract between a borrower (aka “issuer”) and a lender (aka “investor”) in which the borrower agrees to repay the funds in a structured manner.
-Typically, the borrower makes semi-annual interest payments (aka “coupon”) and then repays the principal in full at the end of the term of the bond (aka “balloon payment”).
+Typically, the borrower makes semi-annual interest payments and then repays the principal in full at the end of the term of the bond.

 - US federal government